Elements of Our Classroom

 In 2012, I began using a program called My Classroom Economy.
 My Classroom Economy teaches students financial responsibility through fun, experiential learning.
 It's a simple classroom economic system based on the idea that students need to earn school "dollars" so that they can rent their own chairs.
 To earn a paycheck, they need to take on classroom jobs.
 They can get bonuses for academic performance, outstanding behavior, or extracurricular activities.
 But students can also incur fines for dishonesty, disrespect, or breaking other classroom rules.
 Students get rewards by earning more than the cost of rent and participating in our monthly auctions.

 Stonebridge uses the Everyday Math series of math textbooks.
 Everyday Math is designed differently from other math textbooks.
 It uses a spiral design in its curriculum.
 Kindergarteners will learn what is generally taught in both kindergarten and first grade.
 First grade then becomes mostly a review of the material that gives it deeper understanding.
 Second grade introduces concepts that are generally taught in second and third grade.
 Third grade becomes a review, and it continues in this pattern.

-I will be using Everyday Math with fourth and fifth grade this year.
-Sixth and Seventh grade (or Intermediate Math) will be using Prentice Hall's Mathematics program which is aligned with Common Core standards and promotes conceptual knowledge of math skills.
+I will be using Everyday Math with fourth, fifth, sixth, and seventh grades this year.
+Everyday Math is aligned to Common Core standards and promotes conceptual knowledge of math skills.
 Eighth grade will be taking Algebra for high school credit.
 Eighth graders that pass my algebra course will be ready for Algebra II when they go on to high school.

 I will also be using IXL.
 IXL is a website that allows students to practice math skills.
 Students will have the opportunity to use this website in class, but should also use it at home.